CDRT/docs/bios/wmi/wmi_guide.md

 **ThinkCentre**:
-BIOS setup through WMI descripted in this document is supported on Think Centre M-series products only.
+BIOS setup through WMI described in this document is supported on ThinkCentre M-series products only starting with M73p, M83, M93, M93p.

 **ThinkStation**:
+BIOS setup through WMI described in this document is supported on ThinkStation P-series products only starting with P300, P500, P700, P900.

 ## Overview of Changes

-Recent ThinkPad models (2020 and newer) support complex BIOS passwords.
+Recent models (2020 and newer ThinkPads, 2017 and newer ThinkCentre and ThinkStations) support complex BIOS passwords.
 Acceptable characters for BIOS password are the following:

-The following illustration shows how WMI can be used to access Lenovo BIOS settings

  + Alphabet (case sensitive) {‘A-Z‘, ‘a-z‘}
  + Number {‘0-9‘}